djangodeployment/django-deployment-book/01-getting-started.rst

 Before continuing, please make sure you have the necessary background:

 * You can develop with **Django** and are familiar with executing stuff like ``python manage.py runserver``.
 * You understand **virtualenv** clearly.
 If you aren't certain about this, you may find `my blog post on virtualenv`_ helpful.
 * You can create a **Debian** or **Ubuntu** server, login to it with ssh, use scp to copy files, and use some basic commands.
 If you cannot do this, at http://djangodeployment.com/ you will find a free email course named "Linux servers 101".
 * You must understand some basic encryption principles, that is, what is meant by symmetric and asymmetric or public key encryption.
 My free "Linux servers 101" course also covers this.

+.. _setting_up_the_system_locale:

 Setting up the system locale
 ----------------------------